 I saw Les Misérables for the first time on a French class field trip when I was in 7th grade — and I was smitten.
-Looking back, there is are a couple of reasons why this became the PLAY OF ALL PLAYS for me that night.
+Looking back, there are a couple of reasons why this became the PLAY OF ALL PLAYS for me that night.
 For one thing, I was heavily involved in musical theater, and had been all my life.
 Seeing Broadway-caliber actors live was hugely inspiring.
 More importantly, though, our teacher had prepared us for what we were about to see.
-As it turns out, this was the key to enjoying the play, both for kids and adults.
+As it turns out, this is key to enjoying the play, whether you’re a kid or an adult.

 Les Miserables is 2 hours and 55 minutes long, so younger children are probably not going to be able to sit through it.
 I’d recommend it for ages ten and up, and even then only if they can sit quietly — There are some really pivotal scenes in which the audience will be sitting completely still and you definitely don’t want your kid to be that one person whispering and unwrapping candy!
 It’s also important for both kids and adults to approach this play more as a modern-day opera than as a typical Broadway play.
 When we go to an opera, we always read through the storyline ahead of time so that we can enjoy the music and have a sense of the storyline unfolding before us.
 Do the same for Les Misérables and you will enjoy it far more than if you go not having any idea of what’s going to happen.